Privacy

-KPMG LLP (U.S.) (“KPMG,” “we,” “our” or “us”) is committed to protecting the confidentiality and privacy of the personal information we obtain via our websites, web-based and mobile applications, meetings and events (in-person and virtual), marketing materials and content, and other services, in each case that link to, post or otherwise refer to this Privacy Statement (collectively, “Activities”).
-The following explains our practices regarding the collection, use, disclosure and protection of personal information.
-By engaging in such Activities, you acknowledge our personal information practice.
+KPMG LLP (U.S.)1 and its wholly owned subsidiary, KPMG Law US LLC (together "KPMG," “we,” “our,” and “us”), is committed to protecting the confidentiality and privacy of the personal information we obtain via our websites, web-based and mobile applications, meetings and events (in-person and virtual), marketing materials and content, and other services, in each case that link to, post or otherwise refer to this Privacy Statement (collectively, “Activities”).
+The following explains our practices regarding the collection, use, disclosure, and protection of personal information.
+By engaging in such Activities, you understand and agree to our privacy practices.

 1.1 Personal Information You Provide